novuhq/examples/vue-notification-center-example/README.md

 cp .example.env .env
 ```

-- Edit environment varibles in `.env` file with your own values
+- Edit environment variables in `.env` file with your own values

 - Run the project
 ```